JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

    3 │     9      1      5
 ```

-It is a frequent situation that when performing filtering `missing` values
+It is a frequent situation that `missing` values might be present in the
-might be present in the filtered columns which could then lead `missing`
+filtering columns, which could then lead the filtering condition to return
-value as a filtering condition instead of expected `true` or `false`.
+`missing` instead of the expected `true` or `false`.
 In order
 to handle this situation one can either use the `coalesce` function or pass
-`skipmissing=true` keyword argument to `subset`.
+the `skipmissing=true` keyword argument to `subset`.
 Here is an example:

 ```jldoctest dataframe
 julia> df = DataFrame(x=[1, 2, missing, 4])